Backlinks and SEO

 Analyze and perfect your anchor text strategy

-Anchor text is a small, yet important component to your link building strategy.
+Anchor text is a small, yet important component to your overall link building strategies.
 You’ll want all your links to stay as contextually relevant and natural as possible—but including keywords and phrases that are valuable to your brand can also help your strategy.
 A Backlink Checker can help you determine how much keyword-centric anchor text you’ve included, and where your anchor text strategy could use further development.

 Study recent links for gains and losses